 The final judgement of the simulation exercise’s judges can be found here.

-On June 4, the annual study trip of the Turkish-German University’s MA programme “European and International Affairs” has officially started.
-The programme takes place in the framework of the INSITER project and is financially supported by the German Academic Exchange Service (DAAD) and the German Federal Ministry of Education and Research.
+On June 4, the annual INSITER study trip of the Turkish-German University’s MA programme “European and International Affairs” has officially started.
+The programme takes place in the framework of the INSITER project and is also supported by the German Academic Exchange Service (DAAD) and the German Federal Ministry of Education and Research.
 In the next three weeks, it will take the students to Paris, Brussels, Cologne and Berlin to gather first-hand insights in European decision-making and EU-Turkey affairs.
 A draft of the full programme can be found here.

 On June 6, the programme kicked-off with a meeting with Prof. Dr. Pascal Hector, deputy head of mission of the German embassy in Paris.
 The exchange was particularly interesting as Prof. Hector had also been involved in the setup of the Turkish-German University in his function as deputy head of mission of the German embassy in Ankara between 2009 and 2012.
 The students and the INSITER team are thankful for the warm welcome and the good discussions at the Embassy.